FRC1257/robotics-training/docs/frc/1-Basics/5a-First_Subsystem.md

 A subsystem is any major mechanism on our robot that achieves a task, whether it be moving the robot to a desired position, or picking up and scoring game pieces.
 In code, a subsystem is represented by its **actuators** and **sensors**.
 We will cover sensors later and focus on actuators now.

-To manage our subsystem, we have to determine what its possible `state`s are.
+To manage our subsystem, we have to determine what its possible "states" are.
 In other words, we must find the possible configurations/modes a subsystem can be set to.
+You can think of a "state" as sort of an "operating mode."
+Our subsystem could be in different operating modes and swap through them as certain buttons are pressed.
+We will go over an example of this below when we discuss the states of our roller intake.
+Figuring out what the different states are is a crucial part of learning to design a robot subsystem in code.

-Once we have this state stored in our code, every time we want to update our subsystem and send commands to its respective actuators, we will check what our state is and call the appropriate action: this is called a `state machine`.
-For example, if a state is telling us that our subsystem should be ejecting, we will set the motors accordingly.
+Once we have this state stored in our code, every time we want to update our subsystem and send commands to its respective actuators, we will check what our state is and call the appropriate action: this design idea is known as a `state machine`.
+For example, if a state is telling us that our subsystem should be ejecting, we will set the motors to spin outwards.

 Now that we have an idea of how subsystems are structured in code, let's look at one of the simplest: a roller intake.